finos/compliant-financial-infrastructure/docs/CONTRIBUTING.md

 All IaC should live in external repositories that are independently tested and ready for users to import into their own module registries.
 Initial contributions do not need to be 100% compliant, but a badge or other documentation should be included to demonstrate the module's level of maturity.

-A [child module template repository](https://github.com/finos/cfi-terraform-template-child-module) is currently under construction (as of August 2022).
-This template repo is designed to streamline the creation of compliant Terraform child modules.
+The [child module template repository](https://github.com/finos/cfi-terraform-template-child-module) is designed to streamline the creation of compliant Terraform child modules.
+This template repo comes with CI tests that will be run automatically when a pull request is made to the respective repo.
+You may replicate these tests locally by reviewing the CI to see how the tests are installed and executed.

 ## Post-Deployment Validation Tests